honeycombio/happy-o11ydays/README.md

 Choose "Datasets" on the left nav.
 Then click the name of the dataset, like "viz-art" or whatever yours is called.
 This opens dataset settings.
 From here, one of the tabs at the top says "Delete."
 This tab has the button you want.

+## Use this program to draw other pictures

+This code generates the heatmap image from a .png.

+Create an image that is:

+- .png, in RGBA color format (this is pretty normal)
+- 26-50 pixels tall
+- up to 100 pixels wide (wider is OK, but 100 is nice for a ten-minute time range)
+- with a white and/or transparent background
+- containing a picture in shades of blue (red and green components are ignored)
+- but no more than 10 shades of blue

+and then run this program like

+`./run path/to/your-image.png`

+Now go do the HEATMAP(height) and see what it looks like.
+Tweet a screenshot at @honeycombio please!